golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% problem /%}

-Your app might need non-standard packages to run on the cluster.
-By default, Ray on Golem image includes nothing besides the bare minimum.
+Your app might need non-standard packages to run on a Ray on Golem cluster.

-It might look like that when you submit an app with such requirements:
+The default VM image includes nothing besides the bare minimum.

+In such a case, the output for `ray submit` may look like this:
 ```
 Traceback (most recent call last):
   File "/root/dds-with-ray.py", line 49, in <module>